CCSDSPy/ccsdspy/docs/spac-kit/index.rst

 .. admonition:: Acknowledgements

-   The development of this library has been initialized during the development of the Europa-Clipper Science Data System, the sample file and documentation generators feature and the packaging of the code have been specifically funded through a NASA ROSES 2024 call.
+   This library started development in tandem with the Europa-Clipper Science Data System.
+Sample data, documentation generation feature, and packaging of this code was funded through a NASA ROSES 2024 call.

 Quick Start
 ===========